-During COVID-19, most Out-of-School Time (OST) after-school and summer programs have moved online to offer virtual programming to Philadelphia students.
+During COVID-19, many Out-of-School Time (OST) after-school and summer programs have moved online to offer virtual, or hybrid in-person programming to Philadelphia students.

 The Office of Children and Families wants to support OST providers and families as much as possible during this challenging time — scroll down for online resources we’ve compiled for program activities, professional development, and family support.
 These will be updated frequently to reflect new opportunities.